bovender/ExcelAddinInstaller/README.md

 information.
 By default, the `.XLAM`/`.XLA` files are expected in a `source\` folder, but this can be adjusted in the `config.iss` file too.

+__Important:__ When you first edit this file, you *must* create a global unique ID (GUID) for your addin.
+You will easily identify the line in the default configuration file where this information is needed.
+InnoSetup has a "Generate GUID" command in the "Tools" menu.

 When you are done editing, save the file, then right-click on the `addin-installer.iss` file and choose "Compile" from the context menu